Human parainfluenza viruses: Clinical significance

-Important epidemiological factors that are associated with a higher risk of infection and mortality are those who are immuno-compromised and may be taken ill with more extreme forms of LRI.
-Associations between HPIVs and neurologic disease are known; for example, hospitalisation with certain HPIVs has a strong association with febrile seizures.
-HPIV-4B has the strongest association (up to 62%) followed by HPIV-3 and -1.
+Those with compromised immunity have a higher risk of infection and mortality and may fall ill with more extreme forms of LRI.
+Associations between HPIVs and neurologic disease are known.
+For example, hospitalisation with certain HPIVs has a strong association with febrile seizures.
+HPIV-4b has the strongest association, up to 62% of HPIV-4b hospitalisations, followed by HPIV-3 (17%) and -1 (7%).

-HPIVs have also been linked with rare cases of virally caused meningitis and Guillain–Barré syndrome.
+HPIVs have also been linked with rare cases of viral meningitis and Guillain–Barré syndrome.

-HPIVs are spread from person to person ('horizontal transmission') by contact with infected secretions through respiratory droplets or contaminated surfaces or objects.
-Infection can occur when infectious material contacts mucous membranes of the eyes, mouth, or nose, and possibly through the inhalation of droplets generated by a sneeze or cough.
+HPIVs are spread from person to person (i.e., horizontal transmission) by contact with infected secretions in respiratory droplets or contaminated surfaces or objects.
+Infection can occur when infectious material contacts the mucous membranes of the eyes, mouth, or nose, and possibly through the inhalation of droplets generated by a sneeze or cough.
 HPIVs can remain infectious in airborne droplets for over an hour.

-Overall, HPIVs remain best known for its effects on the respiratory system and this appears to be where the majority of the focus has been upon.

 Airway inflammation

 The inflammation of the airway is a common attribute of HPIV infection.
-It is believed to occur due to the large scale up-regulation of inflammatory cytokines.
-Common cytokines, expected to be up-regulated, include IFN–α, various other interleukins (IL–2, IL-6) and TNF–α.
+It is believed to occur due to the large scale upregulation of inflammatory cytokines.
+Common cytokines observed to be upregulated include IFN–α, various interleukins (i.e., IL–2, IL-6), and TNF–α.
 Various chemokines and inflammatory proteins are also believed to be associated with the common symptoms of HPIV infection.

-Recent evidence seems to suggest that virus-specific antibodies (IgE) may be responsible for mediating large-scale releases of histamine in the trachea, which are believed to cause croup.
+Recent evidence suggests that the virus-specific antibody immunoglobulin E may be responsible for mediating the large-scale releases of histamine in the trachea that are believed to cause croup.

 Immunology

-The body's primary defense against HPIV infection remains humoral immunity.
-This is mainly directed against surface proteins which can be found on the virus.
-In particular the proteins HN and F prove to be most immunogenic in terms of stimulating the immune system.
+The body's primary defense against HPIV infection is adaptive immunity involving both humoral and cellular immunity.
+With humoral immunity, antibodies that bind to the surface viral proteins HN and F protect against later infection.
+Patients with defective cell-mediated immunity also experience more severe infection, suggesting that T cells are important in clearing infection.

-Recently the importance of the 'cell mediated immune system' has been scrutinized.
-Reports have shown that those with defective adaptive immune responses are at a higher risk of severe infection.